-For the MMDA, the towing crew should issue a Technical Inspection Report that indicate the name of the owner, the vehicle's plate number, type and color.
+For the MMDA, the towing crew should issue a Technical Inspection Report that indicates the name of the owner, the vehicle's plate number, type, and color.
 This will also include the accessories (if there are any) on the vehicle plus a short description of the vehicle’s condition.

-As for private towing companies, they have their own standard operating procedures but it should be similar to what the MMDA does.
-They will issue you a report which will note the existing condition of the car prior to them towing it.
+As for private towing companies, they have their standard operating procedures but it should be similar to what the MMDA does.
+They will issue you a report which will note the existing condition of the car before them towing it.

 Towing for transport

 Let's say you need to transport your car because it isn't road legal or you need to transport it to a motor show.
 Here is where private towing companies come into play.
 Pricing will range from anywhere starting from P2,500 upwards starting with a set distance and depending on the vehicle.
 Prices will also vary on the truck needed to tow your vehicle to your destination as certain vehicles need specialized trucks.
 Kilometers traveled after that initial flat rate may also be different from what the MMDA charges.